jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 * was the start button pressed?
 * is the gear in park?

-and the :ref:`truth table` for when the key is :green:`close` and the brake is being :green:`pressed`, is:
+and the :ref:`truth table` for if the key is :green:`close` and the brake is being :green:`pressed`, is:

 ==============  ================  ==================  ==================  ================
 key             brake             start button        gear                output